Martins3/bmbt/doc/init-QEMU.md

  * @max_cpus: maximum number of CPUs supported.
 Default: 1
  * @min_cpus: minimum number of CPUs supported.
 Default: 1
  * @default_cpus: number of CPUs instantiated if none are specified.
 Default: 1
- * @is_default:
- *    If true QEMU will use this machine by default if no '-M' option is given.
  * @get_hotplug_handler: this function is called during bus-less
  *    device hotplug.
 If defined it returns pointer to an instance
  *    of HotplugHandler object, which handles hotplug operation